prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 Primitive cell
 --------------

-A :class:`~casm.xtal.Prim` object is not forced to be the primitive equivalent cell at construction.
-The :func:`~casm.xtal.make_primitive` method finds and returns the primitive equivalent cell by checking for internal translations that map all basis sites onto equivalent basis sites, including allowed occupants and equivalent local degrees of freedom (DoF), if they exist.
+A :class:`~libcasm.xtal.Prim` object is not forced to be the primitive equivalent cell at construction.
+The :func:`~libcasm.xtal.make_primitive` method finds and returns the primitive equivalent cell by checking for internal translations that map all basis sites onto equivalent basis sites, including allowed occupants and equivalent local degrees of freedom (DoF), if they exist.

 Canonical cell
 --------------

-The :func:`~casm.xtal.make_canonical` method finds the canonical right-handed Niggli cell of the lattice, applying lattice point group operations to find the equivalent lattice in a standardized orientation.
+The :func:`~libcasm.xtal.make_canonical` method finds the canonical right-handed Niggli cell of the lattice, applying lattice point group operations to find the equivalent lattice in a standardized orientation.
 The canonical orientation prefers lattice vectors that form symmetric matrices with large positive values on the diagonal and small values off the diagonal.
 See also `Lattice Canonical Form`_.

 .. _`Lattice Canonical Form`: https://prisms-center.github.io/CASMcode_docs/formats/lattice_canonical_form/